 D-DAY REVISITED APPEAL

 11th Armoured Division veteran Bill Pendell MM was chosen by D-Day Revisited to represent the Normandy veterans in this garden tribute and he was so looking forward to attending the Chelsea Show in May.
 Sadly this was not to be as Bill passed away 1st December, aged 97.
-His loss calls into focus the diminishing time we have left with our wartime generation and strengthens our resolve to make this garden a reality in his memory.
+His loss called into focus the diminishing time we have left with our wartime generation and strengthened our resolve to make this garden a reality in his memory.

 75 REASONS TO THANK OUR D-DAY VETERANS